manlikesolomon/Analysis-of-prosper-loan-data/README.md

 ## Summary of Findings

 > In the exploration there was a strong relationship between income range and monthly loan payments.
 It was observed that borrowers in the highest income ranges also had the higest monthly loan payments.
-Owning a home or having varifiable income were also features that had an observable impact on the monthly loan payments of a borrower as home owners and people with verifiable income were observed to habe higher monthly loan payments.
+Owning a home or having varifiable income were also features that had an observable impact on the monthly loan payments of a borrower as home owners and people with verifiable income were observed to have higher monthly loan payments.

 ## Key Insights for Presentation